Lecrapouille/OpenGlassBox/doc/engine.md

 ## Routing: IRouter and Dijkstra

-`IRouter` is the interface the agents ask for an itinerary; `Dijkstra` is the implementation, and a `City` owns one so that its scratch buffers are allocated once instead of on every search.
-Two things make it more than a textbook shortest path, both covered in the traffic section: the cost of a street is its travel time under the current traffic, and there is no goal to aim at.
+`IRouter` is the interface the agents ask for an itinerary (`findRoute`, `shortestPathCost`); `Dijkstra` is the implementation, and a `City` owns one so that its scratch buffers are allocated once instead of on every search.
+Another pathfinder can be dropped in without touching `Agent`.
+Two things make it more than a textbook shortest path, both covered in the [traffic documentation](traffic.md#finding-a-destination-a-search-with-no-goal): the cost of a street is its travel time under the current traffic, and there is no goal to aim at.

 ## Resources

 `Resource` is a named stock with an amount and a capacity; `Resources` is a bag of them.
 Two resources are the same resource when their names match, which is what lets a script declare a new one without touching the engine.
 Lookup is a linear scan over a small vector, which beats a hash map at the handful of resources a building actually holds.

+Nothing here knows that `Money` is money: it is a name like `Water` or `People`, and what makes it behave like currency is the ruleset.
+See the [economy documentation](economy.md).

 ## Files and tooling